Did the Claremont Serial Murderer Kill Julie Cutler?

-Ciara Glennan was a 27 year old Lawyer who vanished on the 14th March, 1997 after a night out in Claremont.
+Ciara Glennan was a 27-year-old Lawyer who vanished on the 14th March 1997 after a night out in Claremont.
 She left to catch a taxi but was not seen alive again.
-Her body was found on the 3rd April, 1997.
+Her body was found on the 3rd of April 1997.

 The Continental Hotel in Claremont

-It is said that familial DNA like that used in the arrest of the Golden State Killer was also used to identify Edwards.
+It is rumoured that familial DNA like that used in the arrest of the Golden State Killer was also used to identify Edwards.

 What Do Julie Cutler and the Claremont Serial Murderer (Allegedly) Have in Common?

 Well, the two do have a few things in common – enough to look closer.